Matrix balancing based interior point methods for point set matching problems: Introduction

 \subsection{Contributions}

-This paper is concerned with the application of interior point methods in solving point-set matching problems.
+This paper is concerned with the application of this matrix balancing based interior point methods in solving point-set matching problems.
 The main question is whether we can develop a proper central path for discrete optimal transport approximations with small regularization parameters?
-In particular, can we reach a solution of optimal transport by conducting a sequence of matrix balancing?
 The contribution can be summarized as follows.
 First, we investigate the application of Newton methods in matrix balancing based interior point methods for optimal transport.
 Although Sinkhorn balancing algorithm is popular and widely used in balancing matrices, it is generally difficult to produce an accurate result quickly for our application.
 In this paper, we propose Sinkhorn-Newton Negative entropy interior point methods(SNNE) in~\ref{SNNE_sec}, where Newton directions is computed by matrix-free conjugate gradient methods.
 One underlying challenging is that as the central path heads toward an optimal permutation solution, the rank of the associated Schur complement matrices reduces to $n$, where $n$ is the point cardinality in each point-set.
 During the rank-reduction process, it is numerically challenging to maintain the accuracy of Newton iterates.
 To overcome this, we adopt the techniques proposed in the stabilized scaling algorithm~\cite{Schmitzer2019}, including computations in the Log-domain and the translation of scaling vectors.
 See section~\ref{sec3.4}.
-Simulations verify the effectiveness of this approach.

-Moreover, the Knight-Ruiz(KR) fixed point method~\cite{Knight2012} is a well-known matrix-balancing algorithm, which shows excellent performance in our numerical experiments.
-To reveal the connection between KR and other Newton methods, we introduce one convex function for matrix balancing task and propose a novel modified Newton method.
-The KR algorithm can be viewed as the modified Newton method with constant step size.
-We compute the Newton decrement to shed some light on the convergence of KR algorithm.
+Second, we revisit a few matrix balancing algorithms, including the Knight-Ruiz(KR) fixed point method~\cite{Knight2012}.
+Our matrix-balancing experiments confirm the excellent performance of KR algorithm, although its global convergence is unclear.
+To reveal the connection between KR and other Newton methods, we introduce one convex function for matrix balancing task and propose a novel modified Newton method, called LB algorithm.
+The KR algorithm is the modified Newton method with step size $1$.
+Theorem~\ref{LBstepsize} indicates that when LB is applied to a matrix with total support, the step size will be $1$, as the iterates get close to an optimal solution.